ManasGulati/javascript-tic-tac-toe/README.md

 The game works correctly across all tested browsers (Chrome 90+, Firefox 88+, Edge 90+, Safari 14+).
 Win and draw detection are reliable across all 8 possible line combinations, and the board resets cleanly on every new game without a page reload.

 The project demonstrates that interactive browser applications do not require a framework.
-Keeping the stack simple — one HTML file, one stylesheet, one script, produces code that is easy to read, easy to debug, and easy to extend.
+Keeping the stack simple, one HTML file, one stylesheet, one script, produces code that is easy to read, easy to debug, and easy to extend.

 ---